Georgia O'Keeffe and Texas

 - Second image, top row is a thumbnail to the image.

-- Also of interest is the League's portait of O'Keeffe painted in 1907-1908: last row, second image.
+- Also of interest is the League's portrait of O'Keeffe painted in 1907-1908: last row, second image.

 - Photograph from the Photograph Archives, Smithsonian American Art Museum.
 Click to enlarge image.
 Available from the Collections Search Center, Smithsonian Institution.